Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Numerical Results and Discussion

 where \( M \) is the Poincaré constant.
 For a rectangular domain $\Omega = (0, L_x) \times (0, L_y)$, the optimal Poincaré constant is: \( M = \frac{1}{\pi} \cdot \max\{L_x, L_y\}. \) With these observations, the above equation simplifies to

 and hence,

 From the definition of variance, we can write

-From the above inequality, we observe that the variance is maximum at \( t = 0 \) and decreases over time, with \( \sigma^{2}_{c}(t) \to 0 \) as \( t \to \infty \).
+Following Jha et al. \cite{jha2011fluid}, we quantify the mixing efficiency using the normalized variance of the concentration field.
+From the estimate in \eqref{variance bound}, we have $\sigma_c^2(t) \le \sigma_c^2(0)$ for all $t\in[0, T]$, we set the maximum variance as $\sigma^2_{\max} = \sigma_c^2(0)$.
+From \eqref{variance bound}, we observe that the variance is maximum at \( t = 0 \) and decreases over time, with \( \sigma^{2}_{c}(t) \to 0 \) as \( t \to \infty \).
 This relationship can be reformulated in terms of the degree of mixing.

-From the last inequality, we observe that \( \chi(t) \in [0,1] \) for all times, with \( \chi(0) = 0 \) and \( \chi(t) \to 1 \) as \( t \to \infty \).
+From \eqref{mixing index bound}, we note that \( \chi(t) \in [0,1] \) for all times, with \( \chi(0) = 0 \) and \( \chi(t) \to 1 \) as \( t \to \infty \).
 The degree of mixing quantifies the degree of homogeneity: values close to zero indicate minimal mixing, while a higher value means increased mixing, reaching complete mixing when \( \chi(t) = 1 \).
 Furthermore, we observe that the mixing process slows down as the parameter \( k \) increases.